-Let $\mathcal{I} = \{1, ..., n\}$ be a set of items.
-A transaction database on \mathcal{I} is a set $T = \{t_1, ..., t_m\}$ such that each t_i is included in \mathcal{I} .
-A t_i is called a transaction.
-A subset P of \mathcal{I} is called an itemset.
-For an itemset P, a transaction containing P is called an occurrence of P. The tid-list of P, denoted by tidlist(P), is the set of all the occurrences of P. |tidlist(P)| is called the support or frequency of P, and is denoted by support(P).
-For a given minimum support threshold minsup, an itemset P is frequent if $support(P) \ge minsup$.
-We denote by \mathcal{F} the set of all frequent itemsets.
+2.1 Problem definition Let $\mathcal{I} = \{1, ..., n\}$ be a set of items.
+A transaction database on $\mathcal{I}$ is a set $T = \{t_1, ..., t_m\}$ such that each $t_i$ is included in $\mathcal{I}$ .
+A $t_i$ is called a transaction.
+A subset P of $\mathcal{I}$ is called an itemset.
+For an itemset P, a transaction containing P is called an occurrence of P. The tid-list of P, denoted by tidlist(P), is the set of all the occurrences of P. |tidlist(P)| is called the support of P, or also the frequency of P, and is denoted by support(P).

+For a given minimum support threshold minsup, an itemset P is frequent if $support(P) \geq minsup$ .
+We denote by $\mathcal{F}$ the set of all frequent itemsets.

 For any pair of itemsets P and Q, we say that P and Q are equivalents if tidlist(P) = tidlist(Q).
 This relationship induces equivalence classes on itemsets.
 Itemsets maximal w.r.t. inclusion in each equivalence class are called closed itemsets.
-We denote by \mathcal{C} the set of closed frequent itemsets.
+We denote by $\mathcal C$ the set of closed frequent itemsets.

-The problem we are interested in is, given a transaction database \mathcal{T} and a minimum support threshold minsup, to extract all the closed frequent itemsets of \mathcal{T} .
+The problem we are interested in is, given a transaction database $\mathcal{T}$ and a minimum support threshold minsup, to extract all the closed frequent itemsets of $\mathcal{T}$ .

-2.2.
-State of the Art

-At the end of the 1990s, numerous works have studied parallel frequent pattern mining for clusters [7, 8].
+2.2 State of the art At the end of the 1990s, numerous works have studied parallel frequent pattern mining for clusters [AS96, ZPOL97].
 These works were interested both on the capacity to increase the size of the data handled and on improving performance.
-We only mention them, and focus this state of the art on parallel frequent pattern mining on multicore architectures, whose characteristics are slightly different.
+We only mention them, and focus this state of the art on parallel frequent pattern mining on multicore architectures, whose characteristics are slighly different.

-Parallel frequent pattern mining on multicore processors was pioneered by Buehrer et al. [9].
-Based on gSpan [10], they proposed a parallel frequent graph mining algorithm with excellent scale-up properties.
+Parallel frequent pattern mining on multicore processors was pioneered by Buehrer et al. [BPC06].
+Based on gSpan [YH02], they proposed a parallel frequent graph mining algorithm with excellent scale-up properties.
 Their contribution comprises an efficient way to decompose work and to explore in a depth-first way the search space.
 They also propose a way to exploit temporal locality of the cache.

-Lucchese et al. [11] proposent similar strategies for mining closed frequent itemsets, using as Buehrer et al. work stealing techniques.
-When a thread A has a lot of work and another thread B do not have work, Bcan "steal" part of the work of A in order to improve load balance.
+Lucchese et al. [LOP07] proposent similar strategies for mining closed frequent itemsets, using as Buehrer et al. work stealing techniques.
+When a thread A has a lot of work and another thread B do not have work, B can "steal" part of the work of A in order to improve load balance.
 The solution of Lucchese et al. contains optimizations for improving cache usage when creating conditional databases (called projections in their paper), a classic technique in closed frequent itemset mining.